nolanlawson/state-of-binary-data-in-the-browser/README.md

 **Firefox**, conversely, doesn't have the `canvas.toBlob()` method, so if you want to convert a `canvas` to a Blob, you need to use `canvas.toDataURL()` and convert the dataURL to a Blob instead. blob-util does this under the hood.

+**Edit:** My bad; it's actually Chrome and Safari that don't support `canvas.toBlob()`.
+So that leaves Firefox as the one browser with a spotless record!

 More resources
 ---